By Parkdean Resorts on 11/04/2017

 Image courtesy of Fistral Beach Surf School

-With a number of holiday parks in Cornwall just minutes away from Fistral Beach, it's the perfect place for a summer surfing holiday.
+With a number of holiday parks within easy ready of Fistral Beach, Cornwall is the perfect place for a summer surfing holiday.

 Tree climbing might not be the first thing that springs to mind when you’re thinking of outdoor activities for your kids - but thanks to the folks at Goodleaf Tree Climbing, fond memories of scaling trees in the back garden can be brought back to life.
 Goodleaf’s magnificent 70ft oak tree overlooks the Isle of Wight’s spectacular coastline and the Solent beyond, offering rewarding views for those that reach the top.